 Attorney Case Law Update: Green v.
 Ralee Engineering Company – Branigan Robertson is a California employment lawyer who focuses his practice on wrongful termination cases.
-Call for a free consultation with a wrongful discharge attorney.
+Call for a free consultation with an attorney.

 Facts of the Case